 There’s nothing worse than showing up at work and realizing you don’t have the proper roofing tools and equipment.
 Good tools make roofing easier, more productive and why not, more fun.

-We’ve spent hundreds of hours researching to find out what are the best roofing tools of 2019, and hope our final picks will help you out.
+We’ve spent hundreds of hours researching to find out what are the best tools for roofing in 2022, and hope our final picks will help you out in your buying journey.

 We selected roofers tools you can rely on to make your job easier and increase your work productivity.

-Whether if you’re a roofer, a professional contractor or a DIY roofing enthusiast, this article is for you.
+Whether you’re a roofer, a professional contractor, or a DIY roofing enthusiast, this article is for you.

 Below you’ll find our final roofing tools list with product recommendations, reviews, top features, and pros and cons.
 Let’s get this started.

-P.S: If you’re specifically looking for tools to install metal roofs (cutting, bending, marking, measuring tools), check our new article on the best metal roofing tools of 2019.
+P.S: If you’re specifically looking for tools to install metal roofs (cutting, bending, marking, measuring tools), check our new article on the best metal roofing tools.

 Also Great Roofing Nailers: